jakevossen5/oresec-ghidra-talk/README.md

 # oresec-ghidra-talk
-oresec club talk on 2019-03-19 about the NSA open source tool Gydra
+oresec club talk on 2019-03-19 about the NSA open source tool Ghidra